 I saw him for a moment in the afternoon of September 26.
 He was then leading the company forward.
 He shouted a greeting to me and we waved encouragement to each other.
 I did not see him again.

 At the time he was struck by a fragment of a high explosive shell, I was a few hundred yards to his left, and did not hear of it until the following day.
 He was hit while leading his company forward under very heavy artillery fire.
 He remained conscious and gave orders to the next in command to ‘carry on’ with the company.
 One of the non-commissioned officers who helped dress the wound, told me that Jim ordered him forward, unwilling to permit him to further endanger his life by remaining exposed to the shell fire while dressing the wound.
 The man refused to leave, however, and remained with Him until stretcher bearers were found who carried him to the rear.”

 His superior officer, Capt.
 W. N. Simmons, included these words of condolence:

 “We officers deeply loved and respected your son, and the men of the Company would, and did, gladly follow

 him anywhere.
 In every way he lived and died, an example of the highest ideal of a gentleman and an officer… I am glad to inform you of the magnificent manner in which Jim conducted himself when the great test came.
 I shall always revere him in memory… I extend my deepest sympathy to you in your great loss.”

-On this, the 100th anniversary of Armistice Day – on the 11th hour of the 11th day of the 11th month – we remember and honor those who, like James and Thomas Higley, served in the Great War, and the 116,708 Americans who (like James) died there.
+On this the anniversary of Armistice Day – on the 11th hour of the 11th day of the 11th month – we remember and honor those who, like James and Thomas Higley, served in the Great War, and the 116,708 Americans who (like James) died there.
 We are thankful to them, and to all Veterans who serve our country and the cause of freedom.